mzivic7/endcord/configuration.md

 - `limit_command_history = 50`
     Maximum number of commands stored in history.
 File is `command_history.json` in config dir.
 - `external_editor = None`
     Command or path to executable for launching external editor.
-Set to `None` to use system defaut.
+Set to `None` to use system default.
 - `yt_dlp_path = "yt-dlp"`
     Path to [yt-dlp](https://github.com/yt-dlp/yt-dlp) executable or command.
 Used for playing youtube videos.
 - `yt_dlp_format = 18`